sartography/SpiffWorkflow/doc/bpmn/multiinstance.rst

    MultiInstance task configuration

-We will generate a task for each of the items in the collection.
+Spiff will generate a task for each of the items in the collection.
 Because of the way SpiffWorkflow manages the data for these tasks, the collection MUST be a dictionary.

-Each value os the dictionary will be copied into a variable with the name specified in the 'Element Variable' field, so you'll need to specify this as well.
+Each value in the dictionary will be copied into a variable with the name specified in the 'Element Variable' field, so you'll need to specify this as well.

 .. figure:: figures/multiinstance_form_configuration.png